Demians12/golang-shellscript/setup_go/README.md

 # GOLANG INSTALLING
-This basic script installs golang in operating systems (mac, linux or windows) using the patterns defined in go documentation
+This basic script installs golang in operating systems (mac and linux) using the patterns defined in go documentation

 # How to run
 - run the following comands: <br>